AriFordsham/GHCWiki/building/architecture.md

   documentation is more likely to stay up to date.

 **Historical note**: this is the third major revision of the GHC build system.
-The first incarnation was based on "jmake", a derivative of X11's "imake", which is based on using the C preprocessor to add macro capabilities and `#include` to plain **make**.
+The first incarnation was based on `jmake`, a derivative of X11's own `imake`, which is based on using the C preprocessor to add macro capabilities and `#include` to plain **make**.
 The second incarnation used GNU **make**'s extensions for including makefiles (but lost the ability to use macros, since at the time GNU **make** didn't have support